Warhammer Fantasy (setting): Major locations

 The Worlds Edge Mountains are a barren wilderness.
 The Dwarf Strongholds are the only enclaves of civilisation in the region.
 The Greenskins also have many crude settlements in the mountains, as do the Skaven.
 The fallen Holds are also home to these two races.

 Karaz-a-Karak means Pinnacle of the Mountains and is also known to men as The Everpeak.
 This Dwarfen Hold is the largest and most powerful, and is also their capital city.
 Its lord is the High King of all the Dwarfs.
 Currently ruled over by High King Thorgrim Grudgebearer.
 The temples of the venerable Ancestor Gods are here, and is also home to the Great Book of Grudges, a vast account of all wrongdoings and breaches of faith against the Dwarfen race.

 Karak Ungor, now known as Red Eye Mountain.
 It is now overrun by the Red Eye Tribe of the Night Goblins, and was the first Dwarfen Hold to fall.
 It sits in the north, overlooking western Kislev.

 Karak Kadrin, has a reputation as being home to fierce Dwarf clans.
 Known commonly as Slayer Keep.
 Home to the Shrine of Grimnir, and where the Dwarf Slayer Cult makes pilgrimages to.
 Its King is bound by two incompatible Oaths.
-That of A King to his People, and that of his family's hereditary Slayer Oath, neither of which he can successfully fulfill without failing in the other.
+That of A King to his People, and that of his family's hereditary Slayer Oath, neither of which he can successfully fulfil without failing in the other.

 Cripple Peak is the mountain spire in the south overlooking the Sour Sea.
 It is riddled with the tainted rock known as Warpstone, which is highly prized by the Skaven and Necromancers.
 It is the home of the Supreme Lord of the Undead, Nagash.
 A massive army of skeletal warriors patrols the ramparts of the fortified mountain while their master regains his power after the last time he was defeated.
 Nagash ordered the mountain to be mined for all of its Warpstone for his use in Necromancy, by his legions of undead and local human tribes which pledged allegiance to him out of terror.
 The lower regions are known as the Cursed Pit.